ardanlabs/gotraining/reading/design_guidelines.md

 * Recognizing and minimizing cascading changes across different packages is a way to architect adaptability and stability in your software.

 * When dependencies between packages are weakened and the coupling loosened, cascading changes are minimized and stability is improved.

+#### Code Reviews

+I teach a lot about the things I look for in code reviews.
+I am slowly attempting to document this.

+* Try to use functions over methods when it is practical.
+Functions allow for better readability and reusability because all the input is passed in and the output is returned out.
+No information is lost or abstracted.

+* Eliminate the use of the else statements when it is practical.
+Do not attempt to push code paths to the end of a function.
+Keep your positive path code in the first tabbed position and use the if statement to process negative path.
+Return from the function as part of error handling.

+* Don't start off with pointer variables if it can be avoided.
+It is easier to work with variables that represent a value, even if that value is going to escape to the heap.
+The use of the & operator can go a long way to maintaining readability in your code.

+* Use the keyword var to represent the declaration of a variable that is being set to its zero value.
+This helps with readability and can provide the basis for developing a consistent set of rules around variable declarations.
+One of Go's biggest warts if there are too many ways to declare and create variables.